YixinZhang92/Magnetic_Gravity_Data_Process/Grav_Mag_process_plot_by_Chunyu/plot/README.md

 - all above processes could be use in gravity and magnetic field

-# simple commands to extract all you need
+# Simple commands to extract all you need
 ```
 -   ./plot_cen_maggrav -92 -87 35 38.5 1 complete_bouguer 1 ( complete bouguer anamaly)
 ```